micmejia/bible-dump/AMPC/Matthew/Matt 15.md

 Then Jesus answered her, O woman, great is your faith!
 Be it done for you as you wish.
-And her daughter was cured from that [^g]moment.
+And her daughter was cured from that moment.